nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 -----------------------------
 1. Login to VSD UI as csproot and create an  "openshift" Enterprise.

 2. Under the "openshift" Enterprise, create a user "ose-admin" and add the user to the "Administrators" group.
+It is mandatory to add the user to the "Administrators" group on the VSD.

    ..
 Note:: The steps to create the user and adding the user to a particular group can be found in the "CSP User Management" section in the "Nuage VSP User Guide."